- Visitor Info

 On weekends the patrol, is operated by volunteers who compliment the work of paid patrollers who look after the resort from Monday to Friday.

-Prospective patrollers need to be fit and competent skiers, 18 years or older and have a minimum Level 2 First Aid qualification.
+Prospective patrollers need to be fit and competent skiers, 18 years or older and have a minimum Provide First Aid (HLTAID003) and Provide Cardiopulmonary Resuscitation (HLTAID001) qualifications.
 Regular patrollers are subsidised to gain further, national accreditation through the Australian Ski Patrol Association (ASPA).

 Some of the perks of volunteering include complimentary entry to Lake Mountain and on-mountain accommodation on rostered weekends.